hpcflow/python-release-workflow/revert_broken_release.md

 8. Create new pull request to make changes.

+9. Turn back on branch protection on develop.

 ## Current problems

 If released to PyPI, can't have release with the same version number.